 The Jabra Elite 65t are more premium-feeling headphones than the Anker Zolo Liberty+.
 However, they perform quite similarly to the Liberty+, but have a less accurate bass.
 On the upside, you’ll get about twice the battery life on the Elite 65t and you also get a nice app with a good EQ.
 You can connect the Elite 65t to two devices, and they have slightly better latency as well.
 On the other hand, the Liberty+ have better sound out-of-the-box and may offer better overall value.

-The Anker Zolo Liberty+ are more versatile truly wireless headphones than the Apple AirPods 2 2019 because of their closed-back design that isolates more ambient noise.
-This makes them better suited for the office and for commuting.
-However, the AirPods are more comfortable and feel slightly better-built than the Liberty+.
-They are also more portable, thanks to their great case.
-If you use them with an iOS device that can take advantage of the H1 chip, we expect noticeably lower latency on the AirPods.
-On the other hand, the Zolos have a better sound quality and have noticeably more bass than the AirPods.
+The Anker Zolo Liberty+ Truly Wireless are more versatile truly wireless headphones than the Apple AirPods 2 Truly Wireless 2019 because of their closed-back design that isolates more ambient noise.
+This makes the Anker better suited for the office and for commuting.
+However, the Apple are more comfortable and feel slightly better-built than the Anker.
+The Apple are also more portable, thanks to their great case.
+If you use them with an iOS device that can take advantage of the H1 chip, we expect noticeably lower latency on the Apple.
+On the other hand, the Anker have better sound quality and have noticeably more bass.